knyete/Micropython-scheduler/syncom/README.md

 ## Advantages

- * It should be portable to any MicroPython platform.
+ * Readily portable to any MicroPython platform.
  * It does not use hardware features such as interrupts or timers.
  * Hardware requirement: two arbitrary output pins and two input pins on each device.
  * The interface is synchronous, having no timing dependencies.
  * It supports full duplex communications (concurrent send and receive).
  * The unit of transmission is an arbitrary Python object.
  * All methods are non-blocking.
+ * Small: ~130 lines of Python.

 ## Limitations

  * The interface is an alternative to I2C or SPI and is intended for directly linked devices sharing a common power supply.
  * It is slow.
-With a Pyboard linked to an ESP8266 clocked at 80MHz, throughput is about 1.6Kbps.
+With a Pyboard linked to an ESP8266 clocked at 80MHz, throughput is about 1.8Kbps.
  In practice throughput will depend on the performance of the slowest device and the behaviour of other threads.
+Clocking the ESP8266 at 160MHz yields about 3.2Kbps, a 75% improvement.
+Note these figures represent raw bps figures: mean throughput will be lower, see section Timing below.

 ## Rationale